TigheBurnham/Citi-Bike-Share-Challenge/README.md

 In this challenge Pandas was used to change the "tripduration" to a date time datatype.
 Then, the updated data was to create a set of visualizations to show:

---Top Trip Start Locations
+- Top Trip Start Locations
---Top Trip End Locations
+- Top Trip End Locations
---Gender Breakdown
+- Gender Breakdown
---The length of time that bikes are checked out for all riders and genders.
+- The length of time that bikes are checked out for all riders and genders.
---The number of bike trips for all riders and genders for each hour of each day of the week.
+- The number of bike trips for all riders and genders for each hour of each day of the week.
---The number of bike trips for each type of user and gender for each day of the week.
+- The number of bike trips for each type of user and gender for each day of the week.

 ## Results